saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

 # Configure your XMPP server endpoint and user credentials

 This is a required configuration for your deployment - you must setup every EdgeVPN node to connect to an XMPP server.
 This is part of the _Signal_ module, and includes the IP address and port (typically 5222) of the server.
-The simplest for uses password-based authentication, where you must add the username and password:
+The simplest approach uses password-based authentication, where you must add the username and password:

 ```